QuentinRa/blog.quentinra.dev/maths/probabilities/discrete/exercises.md

 **Exercise 1 (Counting / Conditional probability)**

-To players X and Y drawing 5 cards in a 32 cards deck.
+Two players X and Y are drawing five cards in a 32 cards deck.

-What's the probability of X having at least 1 ace?
+What's the probability of X having at least one ace?
-And if Y got an ace, what's the probability of X having at least one?

 <blockquote class="spoiler">

-We are introducing A = "at least one ace" but it's too hard so we will use
+We are introducing A = "at least one ace" but we would have a hard time evaluating this so we will use
 $\mathbb{P}(A) = 1 - \overline{A}$
 (with $\overline{A}$=0 ace) and
 @